Regulations in red are new this year.

-Licenses and permits can be purchased online at www.NJ.WildlifeLicense.com or in-person from a license agent.
-(See Where to Buy Your License for a list of agent locations.)
-New hunters and new to N.J. hunters must go in person to a license agent unless they are certain that their hunter education/proof of prior license has already been added to their profile in the license system.
-For new Hunter Education students, this can take 2–3 days after successful completion of the field day.
+New hunters and new-to-NJ hunters must go in person to a license agent unless they are certain that their hunter education/proof of prior license has already been added to their profile in the license system.
+For new hunter education students, this can take 2–3 days after successful completion of the live-fire field session.

 All hunters and trappers must visibly display their license on their outer clothing (not covered by a pack or harness) and must show their license to any law enforcement officer or any person requesting to see it.
 Farmers hunting their own land must also display any deer season permit.